 - Robotics design

 - Sensor design

-Additionally, electrical engineers generally enjoy solid earning potential.
-Electrical engineering majors had median earnings of $85,000 in 2011, according to a report from Georgetown University's Center on Education and the Workforce, making them one of the top-earning majors for bachelor's degree holders.
+Additionally, electrical engineers are generally well compensated.
+Electrical engineering majors had a median starting salary of $69,881, according to a 2018 salary survey from the National Association of Colleges and Employers, making them one of the top-earning majors for bachelor's degree holders.